Olaminiyi/Github-Jira-Integration/steps.md

 name = output[0]["name"]
 ```

-All these above steps will let you list al your project in your Jira, the code is in `list_project.py`
+All these above steps will let you list all your project in your Jira, the code is in `list_project.py`

 ### To create a ticket(issue) in Jira
 - go to the documentation again, search for `Issues` and click on `Create issue`.